Udny Mort House: History

 A group of 15 local gentlemen held a meeting in Udny Green on 21 January 1832 to discuss constructing a vault within the churchyard to hold dead bodies until they could be buried.
 Agreement was reached and a decision was made to use a plan that had been submitted by John Marr of Cairnbrogie.
-Formally adopted the following week, an advertisement was placed in the Aberdeen Journal on 15 February 1832, inviting tenders for the construction of the mort house.
+Formally adopted the following week, an advertisement was placed in the Aberdeen Journal on 15 February 1832, inviting tenders for the construction of the morthouse.
 Applications were also invited from potential subscribers to use the facility.
 The contracts to undertake the building work were awarded on 17 March 1832; however, difficulties were encountered collecting the subscriptions (which were to be used to cover the building costs), so the plans were altered to reduce costs.
 Construction was to be completed by 1 September 1832 but was delayed after arguments took place with the mason.
 The contractors received final payments on 26 January 1833 and the formal "Regulations for the management of the vault at Udny" were agreed on 23 February.

 The regulations are likely to be similar to those applied to other mort houses, although records of other structures are not generally available.
 Rules included stipulations as to the construction of coffins, which had to be made from well-seasoned fir 7/8 inches thick and completely air-tight.
 Additionally, any bodies considered to be "infectious or otherwise dangerous" had to be wrapped in tin plate or lead.
 A penalty of two pounds was levied on the maker of a coffin that did not conform to the requirements.

-Bodies were permitted to remain in the mort house for up to three months.
+Bodies were permitted to remain in the morthouse for up to three months.
 Non-subscribers were allowed use of the vault by paying between five and twenty shillings, at the committee's discretion.
 Four members of the committee were key bearers, and it was compulsory for them to be present to open and close the vault whenever necessary, although they were to be given twenty-four hours notice that they were required.